abyssparanoia/go-veritrance/http_client/docs/CardReAuthorizeRequest.md

 ### NewCardReAuthorizeRequest

-`func NewCardReAuthorizeRequest(orderId string, amount string, ) *CardReAuthorizeRequest`
+`func NewCardReAuthorizeRequest(txnVersion string, dummyRequest string, merchantCcid string, orderId string, amount string, ) *CardReAuthorizeRequest`

 NewCardReAuthorizeRequest instantiates a new CardReAuthorizeRequest object This constructor will assign default values to properties that have it defined,